-Following the end of the 2022 financial year, on 31 January 2023, Utmost International Isle of Man Limited, indirectly purchased the freehold title in King Edward Bay House, the office building that it leases, through the acquisition of its landlord, Douglas Bay Property Limited.
-The result of this is that the Group will not recognise the lease in its consolidated accounts after that date, however Utmost International Isle of Man Limited will continue to account for the lease in its company accounts.
+On 31 January 2023, UIIOM, indirectly purchased the freehold title in King Edward Bay House, the office building that it leases, through the acquisition of its landlord, Douglas Bay Property Limited.
+The result of this is that UIIOM accounts for the lease in its company accounts.